Could be Great.

-Most of the best sites for Maldives liveaboard diving are pretty deep and some feature strong currents, so it’s recommended to complete the Advanced Open Water Course before arriving, and to have equivalent diving experience.
+Most of the best diving liveaboard sites for Maldives are pretty deep and some feature strong currents, so it’s recommended to complete the Advanced Open Water Course before arriving, and to have equivalent diving experience.
 Diving insurance is required on all Maldives safari boats.
 The maximum depth you will be diving to is 30m/98ft.
 Decompression diving, solo diving and technical diving are strictly prohibited.

 Recommended equipment for every diver includes a torch, reef hook, compass, and surface marker buoy.
-DIN valves are used on Maldives liveaboards, so if you use yoke valves, please remember to bring your own adapter with you.
+DIN valves are used on every LOB in Maldives, so if you use yoke valves, please remember to bring your own adapter with you.
 Some equipment is available for rent and should be pre-booked before your trip.
 Some equipment (particularly hooks and torches) may be not available for rent and can only be bought unless booked in advance.
 All items and services sold on liveaboards are subject to a 12% sales tax.

 Your passport will need to be valid for at least 6 months after your date of arrival.
 All nationalities are able to get a free 30-day tourist visa on arrival from the immigration desk at Malé International Airport, though you will need to have a return flight ticket booked and ready to show.
 The 30-day stay rule does not apply to the citizens of the following countries - Brunei (15 days) and India (90 days).